jibsaramnim/gpd-pocket2-hackintosh/README.md

 A few required or otherwise useful steps to take on a running macOS system on your GPD Pocket 2:

 ## Changing the display orientation
 To correct the display orientation within macOS, press and hold down `cmd+opt` (`Windows+alt`) and open `System Preferences`.
-Keep holding down those two buttons and click on `Displays`.
+Keep holding down those two buttons and click on `Displays`(may not work with monterey).
 The screen orientation option will now appear even for the built-in display.
 Set it to `270 degrees` for the correct orientation.
 Alternatively...just download the [Display Rotation Menu](https://www.magesw.com/displayrotation/) app and set the view to portrait flipped

 ### Enabling HiDPI mode
 I recommend running the following command post-installation to enable HiDPI mode (thanks to fnanao for this tip), as the default resolution of 1920x1200 makes everything quite small: